-Amy found her way to PV in sunny Arizona, as part of an interest in off-grid sustainable living and natural building.
+Amy specializes in PV system design and production modeling.
+She found her way to PV in sunny Arizona, as part of an interest in off-grid sustainable living and natural building.
 She began drafting residential PV systems in 2005, and made an appearance in residential-scale wind power manufacturing as a drafter and document control specialist until 2008, when she moved to California where the PV industry was blossoming.
 She jumped right in and started designing residential systems, and eventually found herself designing and coordinating multi-megawatt commercial-scale PV projects.
 She took every opportunity to get out of the office and onto the roof, and in 2011 she became a NABCEP Certified PV Installation Professional.
 With special interests in large-scale utility interconnections and multi-use land projects (utilizing landfills, parking lots, etc. for PV), she has worked for several industry-leading companies on projects in multiple states.
 Amy has a deep love of sharing her knowledge and experience through education and is thrilled to be a part of the SEI Curriculum Development team, in addition to her independent PV system design and consulting work.
 She can also be found playing and teaching fiddle and singing traditional bluegrass and country music in the San Francisco Bay Area.